 As a result of completing more than one million spinal patient visits since 1992, we have learned a lot about the nature of persistent back and neck pain.
 We have learned what works and what does not work.
 We have learned what over 100 scientific medical articles and decades of clinical outcomes say about the treatment protocols we use today.
-With over 1,600 local physicians using Dynamic Rehabilitation for their friends, families and patients with back and neck pain, we know we are the very best at what we do.
 Together, we can change the way back and neck pain is treated using non-surgical, evidence-based and outcome-driven guidelines.

 Patient undergoing MedX technology treatment.

 Click this link to learn more about MedX.

 Patient receiving McKenzie therapy.

 Click this link to learn more about McKenzie therapy.

 MedX™ technology – Specific, isolated, muscle strengthening is a cornerstone of the Dynamic Rehabilitation treatment approach.
 MedX™, the most researched spinal rehabilitation device in history, is recognized as the gold standard in rehabilitation equipment.
 MedX™ is the only spinal rehabilitation equipment in the world capable of specifically isolating, testing, and rehabilitating injured or weakened muscles of the spine.
 MedX™ does this by stabilizing the cervical (neck) or lumbar (lower back) areas so it can isolate the proper muscles with focused, effective strengthening exercise—a key to better health.
 This $50,000 piece of equipment cannot be found in your local gym or traditional physical therapy offices.